EndgameEdge/governance-manual/governance/executive-audit.md

 In the above example, the comparison is between this [Github file](https://github.com/makerdao/spells-mainnet/blob/master/archive/2021-09-24-DssSpell.sol) against the corresponding [Etherscan contract code](https://etherscan.io/address/0x0ed5a04DdE29f90bB00529608D3f17C1ffF778A0#code).

 ### Validate the tests pass
 Validate that all of the forge tests pass on the spell's respective branch (see above discussion for determining the spell's branch).
-You can execute the tests using the command: `make test`.
+You can execute the tests by setting up a local environment, using dappTools, and running the command: `make test`.

 ### Validating Governance Copy